sandeepshakya2019/ISE_1_Frontend/README.md

 **APK file is also available in the root directory**

-# 0. Gameplay Video Related to FinSphere App
+# 0. Gameplay Video Related to the FinSphere App

 - **Login, Register and Logout (with validation)** :